 In order to lift your tulip bulbs out of the ground, you will probably need to dig fairly deep.
 Most long surviving tulip beds tend to be planted a bit deeper than normal.
 It may be a good idea to dig carefully on the edges of your bed until you determine how deep the bulbs are planted.
 Once you have determined this, you can go ahead and lift the rest out of the ground.

 Once all of the tulip bulbs have been lifted, you can replant them where you would like.
-Be warned, though, it really is difficult to be able to give your tulips conditions that they not only survive in, but thrive and flourish in as well.
-You really may want to consider putting at least some tulips back in the same spot you are dividing them from.
+Be warned, though, it really is difficult to be able to give your tulips conditions that they not only survive, but thrive and flourish as well.
+You may want to consider putting at least some tulips back in the same spot.

 Wherever you decide to plant your divided tulip bulbs, there are a few things you will need to do to get your tulips to grow as best they can.

-- First, make sure that you plant your tulip bulbs at least 8 inches deep.
+- First, make sure that you plant your tulip bulbs at least 8 inches (20 cm.) deep.
 Preferably, you should replant your tulip bulbs as deep as they were planted in the original bed.